 Drinking Water Tank Cleaning Information

-To help remove the chemical taste from the interior of the flexible tank, GEI Works recommends a couple of different cleaning options, including:
+To help remove the chemical taste from the interior of the flexible tank, Water Storage Tanks recommends a couple of different cleaning options, including:

 - Washing out the Tank with Hot Water: The first thing our team recommended for cleaning this tank was to wash the tank out with hot water (temperature around 158° F/ 70° C).